About Us & Our Philosophy

 USHJA CERTIFIED TRAINER

-Owner/trainer Megan Lomel has over 20 years’ experience riding, showing and training horses.
+Owner/trainer Megan Galloway has over 25 years’ experience riding, showing and training horses.
 At age 12 she won the Small Pony Hunter Grand Championship at Pony Finals riding Farnley Nasser and was also the overall Grand Reserve Champion Pony.
 She trained with renowned trainer Lesley Gamble, as well as Christina Schlusemeyer and Don Stewart.
 She won championships at Devon, WEF, HITS, Upperville and many year-end awards for Zone 4 and her local show group, CFHJA.

 After her successful career as a junior rider, Megan obtained a bachelor’s degree from Furman University in Economics.
 She enjoyed a 12-year career in banking and investments with Barnett Bank and Regions Bank in Ocala, Florida.
 She then began her family and after a pony ride birthday party for her oldest daughter Lauren (then 4), her friends all requested lessons for their own children.
 Megan wanted to spend more time with her children, and soon after, began her second career as a hunter/jumper trainer.
 She found a new passion as an instructor and found she loved not only the horses, but teaching others as well.